 Tutors are available to assist basic skills and ESOL students with reading, writing, math, citizenship and workforce skills.
-Free trainings are offered biannually for tutors.
-If you are interested in volunteering for the Volunteer Literacy Tutor program or want to refer someone for tutoring, contact the Director of Developmental Education.
+Free trainings are offered semiannually for tutors.
+If you are interested in volunteering for the Volunteer Literacy Tutor program or want to refer someone for tutoring, contact the Director of Adult Education and Family Literacy.

 "As an ESL student, CCC is the best place to start college because it is not big and I can have the teachers attention."
+Zulfa Nuvi